dialex/start-testing/docs/types/test-pyramid.md

 3. Low-level tests should be fast and precise
 4. If a higher-level test fails without a lower-level test failing too, you need to write a lower-level test

 That last one needs a bit more explanation.
 Tests at the top of the pyramid exercise multiple parts of the system at the same time.
 If one of those tests fail, it tells you *"there's a problem with X"* but without a lower-level test you will not know the cause of the problem.
+And they will serve as a good [regression test](/types) for the future.

+It also keeps your test suite fast.
+If you have tested all conditions on a lower-level test, the extra confidence you get from a higher-level test is small.
+Redundant tests makes your development process more costly because you need to change more tests when you change the behaviour of your code.

 > The more your tests resemble the way your software is used, the more confidence they can give you.
 >